william-eyre/epa/README.md

 There are a few steps that need to be done before this API can be used.
   1. Clone this repository
   2. Make sure MySQL is set up on your machine.
+  3. Open the project and let Gradle download all the dependencies.
-  3. Look in the application.properties file and you will find the credentials for the MySQL user, you can either create your        own or use the details that are in there.
+  4. Look in the application.properties file and you will find the credentials for the MySQL user, you can either create your        own or use the details that are in there.
 You just need to make sure you have a database set up.
-  3. Open the project and let Gradle download all the dependencies.
-  4. Run the application using either your IDE or from the command line.
+  5. Run the application using either your IDE or from the command line.
-  5. When the application is running requests to the API can be made to ``` http://localhost:8888/ ``` all further URI's for the requests can be found in this documentation. https://firstcateringltdblueprint.docs.apiary.io/#
+  6. When the application is running requests to the API can be made to ``` http://localhost:8888/ ``` all further URI's for the requests can be found in this documentation. https://firstcateringltdblueprint.docs.apiary.io/#

 **Implementation**

    Employees of Bows Formula one will be able to registers their existing employee card once they have given the following        information.

    * Employee ID (8 character alphanumeric value)
    * Name
    * Email
    * Mobile Number
    * Credit or Debit card number
-   * Pin number
+   * Pin number (4 character String)

   Once a user has registered themselves, they will be able to log in with their employee id and pin number, this request will be sent to ``` http://localhost:8888/authentication ``` with the request body holding their employee id       and pin.
   When the user has been authenticated against the database a JWT will be constructed for that user.
   The JWT should be put into the header 'X-AUTHORIZATION', this header should then be sent with all subsequent requests.
+For     example if a user wishes to top up their balance, they would send a request to  ``` http://localhost:8888/topup ``` the         request body would contain the topUpAmount as an int, the request will work if you put the JWT in the HEADER.
+  Please note: The JWT will only be valid for five minutes.